Acceptance for raising legal retirement age in France 2023, by political proximity

 Presenting pension reform as the only way to preserve the French social model has an advantage for the presidential majority.
 This assertion makes it possible to disqualify anyone who would protest against the reform, which many consider to be anti-social and which would lead to a significant loss of income for part of the population.

-By making the pension reform the only way to preserve a unique system in the world, the government, through its rhetoric, presents the opponents as the destroyers of the French social system, which it could perpetuate by making other budgetary choices, such as the fight against tax evasion, which costs France several billions of euros each year, the implementation of a tax on super-profits, or the re-establishment of the tax on wealth.
+By making the pension reform the only way to preserve a unique system in the world, the government, through its rhetoric, presents the opponents as the destroyers of the French social system, which it could perpetuate by making other budgetary choices, such as the fight against tax evasion, which costs France several billions of euros each year, the implementation of a tax on super-profits, or the re-establishment of the wealth tax.